Herman and S. Helena Rosse Archive

 In late March of 1965, while turning a mattress, Herman had a heart attack.
 At his request, Helena did not immediately summon assistance.
 He was eventually moved to the hospital in Nyack, where he died on 13 April 1965.
 He was cremated and his ashes were buried beside a large stone near the model Greek theater he had built into the hillside behind the family house in New City.
 He had found recreation in building this 25 percent scale model, and he and Helena had taken a long delayed trip to Greece to see Greek theaters not long before.
 Helena Rosse passed away in January 1982.

 The Chapin Library staff would like to thank Rosanna Rosse for supplying most of the information on which this sketch is based.

-These Word documents contain preliminary lists of holdings in the Herman and S. Helena Rosse Archive.
+These PDF documents contain preliminary lists of holdings in the Herman and S. Helena Rosse Archive.
 Addenda and refinements are in process.
 Printed books previously owned by Herman Rosse and his family, which are now part of the Chapin Library’s collections, are recorded in the Williams College online catalog FRANCIS.

 Most of the Herman and S. Helena Rosse Archive is held on-site at Sawyer Library, and is available for use in the Archives/Chapin reading room, Room 441.
 Some materials are held off-site.
 Please give adequate advance notice for retrieval.